Video

 o An apprenticeship experience.

-o An interdisciplinary & collaborative experience: Architecture - Landscape Architecture - Urban Design - Engineering.
+o An interdisciplinary & collaborative experience: Architecture - Landscape Architecture - Urban Design - Engineering - Business Administration.

 o An international experience: U.S. - Europe - Latin America - Africa - Asia - the Caribbean and the Middle-East.